List of Donkey Kong characters: Donkey Kong Jr.

-Donkey Kong Jr. Math features a character with pink fur named "Junior (II)".
-This character's nature as metafictional or otherwise is not stated.

 Shortly before the release of Donkey Kong 64 in 1999, Leigh Loveday, the writer of Donkey Kong Country 2, stated that, as far as he knew, the modern Donkey Kong who appears in Donkey Kong Country onward is a grown-up version of Junior himself.
-However, the manual for Donkey Kong Country, Donkey Kong Land, Donkey Kong Country 2: Diddy's Kong Quest, stated that Cranky is the original Donkey Kong and is the grandfather of the game's titular character.
-More recently, Super Smash Bros.
+Cranky Kong refers to Donkey Kong as his son in Donkey Kong 64 and in the manual, but the manuals for Donkey Kong Country, Donkey Kong Land, and Donkey Kong Country 2: Diddy's Kong Quest state that Cranky is the original Donkey Kong and grandfather of the game's titular character.
+Later, official sources associated with Super Smash Bros.
 Brawl, Super Smash Bros.
 Ultimate, Donkey Kong Country Returns, Donkey Kong Country: Tropical Freeze and Gregg Mayles of Rare have stated that the current Donkey Kong is the original Donkey Kong's grandson.
+In the 2023 Super Mario Bros. film adaptation, Donkey Kong is stated as being Cranky's son.
+Post-Super Mario Bros. movie, 2025's Donkey Kong Country HD Cranky is stated to be DK's grandfather, in Donkey Kong Bananza Cranky references a "rival in overalls" and the description for the 8-Bit DK fossil alludes to Cranky in his prime and passing his name and barrel handling skill down to his multiple descendants, implying that DK Junior and modern DK are two different family members of Cranky.

 The character Diddy Kong was going to be an updated version of Donkey Kong Junior, but Nintendo did not like this idea, suggesting either to give him his old look or make him a new character.
 Rare chose the latter and Diddy Kong was made.

 Donkey Kong (modern)

 The new, redesigned Donkey Kong introduced as the main player character in 1994's Donkey Kong Country was said to be the grandson of the original arcade character, who was now the elderly Cranky Kong, Cranky having relinquished his name to him.
-However, in Donkey Kong 64, Cranky repeatedly refers to the current Donkey Kong as his son.
+However, in Donkey Kong 64, Cranky repeatedly refers to the current Donkey Kong as his son (he was senile in that game).
 This was reverted to the original grandson relationship in subsequent games such as the Game Boy Advance versions of Donkey Kong Country and Donkey Kong Country 2: Diddy's Kong Quest, Super Smash Bros.
 Brawl, and Donkey Kong Country Returns.
-Diddy Kong is the modern DK's nephew.
 In Yoshi's Island DS, Mario and DK are both babies and two of the Seven Star Children.
 While Candy Kong is his girlfriend, in the manual for Mario vs. Donkey Kong 2: March of the Minis, he is described as falling in love with Pauline at first sight.